yisibell/lucky-draw-demo/README.md

 # aidol-lucky-draw

-A lucky dip plugin for web.
+A lucky draw plugin for web.